 Currently, Eddie is the programme manager for the Partnership to Increase the Impact of Vector Control (PIIVeC).
 This programme aims to develop evidence-based strategies for the control of vector-borne disease in Africa, increase the utilization of this evidence in national decision-making, improve integration between disease-specific programmes, strengthen the resilience of African nations to respond to outbreaks of vector-borne disease, and increase the leadership role of African scientists and vector biologists in global policy making on vector-borne disease.
 PIIVeC is led by LSTM in partnership with research institutes, NGOs and national control programmes in Burkina Faso, Cameroon and Malawi, and global policy making bodies.

-At LSTM, Eddie has contributed as a lecturer for TROP 939: Human Parasitology and Vector Biology, BIOL 481: Vector Biology: Theory, Research, and Implementation, and the Diploma in Tropical Medicine and Hygiene
+At LSTM, Eddie has contributed as a lecturer for TROP 939: Human Parasitology and Vector Biology, BIOL 481: Vector Biology: Theory, Research, and Implementation, TROP 741: Vector Population Biology and Control, and the Diploma in Tropical Medicine and Hygiene.